huggingface/blog/pretraining-bert.md

 assert bookcorpus.features.type == wiki.features.type
 raw_datasets = concatenate_datasets([bookcorpus, wiki])
 ```
 _We are not going to do some advanced dataset preparation, like de-duplication, filtering or any other pre-processing.
-If you are planning to apply this notebook to train your own BERT model from scratch I highly recommend to including those data preparation steps into your workflow.
+If you are planning to apply this notebook to train your own BERT model from scratch I highly recommend including those data preparation steps into your workflow.
 This will help you improve your Language Model._

 ## 2. Train a Tokenizer